chrisfanucchi/reading-notes/README.md

 ## About Me

 I have been programming since the third grade, learning hexadecimal and binary right alongside decimal as a young child.
-I have developed applications in several languages over the years, to include Assembly/Machine Code, Pascal, Visual Basic for Application, Java, PHP, HTML/CSS,and Python.
+I have developed applications in several languages over the years, to include Assembly/Machine Code, Pascal, Visual Basic for Application, Java, PHP, HTML/CSS, and Python.

 ## Class Notes